thehonorguard/mkdocs/docs/RoleGuide/medic.md

 - Simple fracture:
     - Inspect fracture
-    - Push Morphine
+    - Push Lidocaine/ Morphine (pain suppression)
-    - Perform closed reduction
+    - Perform Closed Reduction

 When treatment is finished, a Flumazenil IV is required to remove the sedation.
 (Except for the simple fracture) You can then reorient the patient to wake him up.